neeraj-sharma-cali/psm.promo/README.md

 This is a Kubernetes based deployment on Google Container Engine.
 I will keep this running for a week.
 Please let me know if it is required for longer.

 ## What is not covered?
 Business and Operational monitoring and detailed logging.
-In the interest of time, I have skipped this for now and it needs to be covered.
+In the interest of time, I have skipped this for now.